-- Completed the Business Acumen for Artists Course, UCT Graduate School of Business (2010)
+- Graduated in Business Acumen for Artists, UCT Graduate School of Business (2010).

-- His book The Whales of Walker Bay has become a local bestseller
+- His book The Whales of Walker Bay became a local bestseller.

 - His anti-whaling sculpture Sacred Ocean was launched in 2008 by Archbishop Emeritus Desmond Tutu in the Two Oceans Aquarium.

-- His acclaimed The Whale Show is shown daily in the Hermanus Whale Museum and in the Iziko SA Museum
+- His acclaimed Whale Show is shown daily in the Hermanus Whale Museum and the Iziko South African Museum.

 - His IFAW Whale Walk is a prominent feature in Hermanus and his Benguela Boards feature in coastal towns along the west coast.

-- He consults for the film industry and was involved in the creation of Free Willy 4 for Warner Bros
+- He consults for the film industry and was the scientific consultant for Warner Bros in the creation of Free Willy 4.

 - His most recent wildlife exhibition A Year in Nature was launched at the Cape Gallery in 2012 by Peter Borchert and Michaela Strachan.

-- Noel and Belinda’s initiative Mapungubwe Revisited, in partnership with WWF-SA, was launched in Pretoria in 2012.
-To date they have raised just over R400,000.00 for WWF’s rhino conservation work.
+- Noel and Belinda’s initiative Mapungubwe Revisited, in partnership with WWF-SA, was launched in 2012. - To date they have raised over R400,000.00 for WWF’s rhino conservation work.

 - Noel runs his Oceans of Africa programme with his wife Belinda http://www.belinda-ashton.com